isabella232/sc_Charts/1 - Data/Script.markdown

 > show onscreen again

 **Catie**
 The chart would look far better if those ghastly circles were removed, a solid color was drawn under the curve, and if the chart values were hidden.
-How can you configure how the data itself is rendered?
+How do you configure how the data itself is rendered?

 **Jessy**
 As you've already seen the `Charts` framework is highly configurable, so after a quick read through the documentation I was able to find the necessary methods and properties to achieve exactly the look you're talking about!